Updated: February 23, 2008

 The missions are very colorful.
 You get to fight mainly as a poor infantry soldier, but you also get to drive tanks and fly in helicopters and strike planes.
 While the vehicle simulation elements are simplified, they are masterfully integrated in the overall feel and pace of the game.
 Operation Flashpoint phenomenally accurately depicts the tactical cooperation of combined arms in combat, with armor and air units supporting infantry.

-The feeling of impotence one experiences when facing an onslaught of tanks and no RPGs to fight back is
+of impotence one experiences when facing an onslaught of tanks and no RPGs to fight back is fantastic.
+The real

-fantastic.
-The real fear of enemy gunships as they prowl above the forest, searching for you, is unmatched in any
+fear of enemy gunships as they prowl above the forest, searching for you, is unmatched in any other game.

 |Explosions are mostly gray, like God intended.
 Here, an American M60 bites the dust as Dmitry Lukin sabots it at close range.
 Look at all that smoke!|